jzdrake440/AdventureWorksCore/README.md

 # AdventureWorksCore

+DISCONTINUED:  After finishing a few features and moving on to identity, I got frustrated with the inaccurate documentation.
+While searching for updated documentation in github, I found that Microsoft has released a new(er) sample database called "World Wide Imports".
+After looking at much better documentation, I have decided to move on to a new project based on that database.
+Much of my code will come with me such as the serverSide api for jquery.dataTables.

 This is a rework of the infant AdventureWorks project (https://github.com/jzdrake440/AdventureWorks) for the ASP.NET Core MVC framework.
 The migration was mostly smooth and I have started working on bug fixes and new features.

 This project is developing usability pages for the data definition for Adventure Works Cycles, a sample database provided by Microsoft.
 As a recently discovered problem, the data definition has key issues that are now causing problems.
 After some experimental development, the project has moved to a 3 tier architecture.
 This will promote better DRY principles.

+## Completed Features
+### Feature 1
+Implemented Entity Framework Core with Database First approach.
+### Feature 2
+Implemented jquery.dataTables with serverSide processing.
+### Feature 3
+Created a dynamic expression builder for DataTables to allow dynamic queries through the entity framework.
+### Feature 4
+Create Phantom Property Expression Service to intercept custom properties that exist in the BLL, but not in the DAL.
+The PPE Service would return an Expression to allow the custom property to execute on the db side.
+### Feature 5
+Created a mini-plugin for jquery.dataTables to allow column specific searching by adding a search input to the header of each column.
+### Feature 6
+Configured Extensions:
+-Bundler and Minifier
+-AutoMapper
+### Feature 7
+Created 2 tier navbar using Bootstrap 4

 ## Problem 1